 df = gpd.GeoDataFrame(df, geometry= 'geometry') df.to_file(rf'.\data\roads\roads_edit.shp', driver = 'ESRI Shapefile')

 If you check the shapefile (you should), we have created a new column called ACCTYPE with integer values ranging between 0 and 3.
-The steps presented here can be re-used with some tweaks to meet your specific need.
+The process presented here can be re-used with some tweaks to meet your specific need.

 Link to the complete code.